kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 pre-provisioning volumes and then having Kubernetes bind those to claims that get created later.
 For resources, the resource driver can and must handle such pre-provisioning internally.
-Kubernetes wouldn't know how to match pre-provisioned resources against claims because it has no understand about the parameters.
+Kubernetes wouldn't know how to match pre-provisioned resources against claims because it has no understanding about the parameters.

 Allocation of a resource happens either immediately when a ResourceClaim gets